Yuzyzy88/hackernews/README.md

    ```

 ## Example query and mutation
-This project uses token so you have to set authorization in the header to access mutation
+To use the query you can use [insomnia](https://insomnia.rest/products/insomnia) or [postman](https://www.postman.com/downloads/).
+This project uses token so you have to set authorization in the header to access mutation.

 1. Create user
 ```